-Other theoretical papers also find a link between trading volume and mispricing.
-Scheinkman and Xiong (2003) develop a model of speculative trading in which overconfidence generates disagreement about fundamental values, and investors buy overpriced assets believing that they will be able to profitably sell them in the future, which generates a link between overpricing and volume.
+Some other theoretical papers also derive a link between trading volume and mispricing.
+Scheinkman and Xiong (2003) develop a model of speculative trading in which overconfidence generates disagreement about fundamental values, and investors buy overpriced assets believing that they will be able to profitably sell them in the future, generating a link between overpricing and volume.
 Gervais and Odean (2001) present a model of overconfident traders in which trading volume is higher after market gains because of higher overconfidence.
 In contrast to these papers, our model is fully rational, and revolves around the incentives of institutional traders in linking volume and mispricing.
-Moreover, our framework links trading volume to mispricing in general: Episodes of underpricing are also characterized by high trading volume.
+Moreover, our framework links trading volume to mispricing in general: episodes of underpricing are also characterized by high trading volume.

 Our equilibrium returns are characterized by momentum for stocks with high institutional trading.
-When the market is optimistic about the asset's future liquidation value, an asset with sufficient institutional trading that has been increasing in price between t - 1 and t (so that it is a "winner" in the short term) is expected to continue to have a positive return between t and
+When the market is optimistic about the asset's future liquidation value, an asset with sufficient institutional trade that has been increasing in price between t - 1 and t (so that it is a "winner" in the short-term) is expected to continue to have a positive return between t and t+1 (i.e., on average it remains a "winner" in the next period).
+This is almost immediate from our previous analysis.
+To be precise, suppose $v_t > \frac{1}{2}$ and $r{t,t-1} > 0$ (because the asset was bought at t).
+Then, Proposition 3 implies that $E_t(r{t,t+1}) > 0$ if η is high enough.18 Our model implies higher momentum for stocks with higher institutional trading.